Nishant R.

 10 min read

-Let’s break down the key differences between product and project management.
-We’ll help you know when to bring in each role and how they work together.
+Let’s break down the key differences and see how they work together.

 Key Responsibilities of a Product Manager